Prof. Dr. Stefan Dübel

 1982-1983 Diploma thesis in Botany at the Max-Planck Institute for Cell Biology in Ladenburg, Germany on Developmental Biology of the Green Algae Acetabularia

-1984-1985 Zivildienst: Research on "Diagnostic Tools for Autoimmune Diseases" at the Institute of Immunology, University of Heidelberg.
+1984-1985 Zivildienst: Use and research on diagnostic tools for autoimmune diseases at the Institute of Immunology, University of Heidelberg.

 1986-1989 PhD thesis at the Centre for Molecular Biologiy Heidelberg (ZMBH) on "Cell Cycle Regulation and Cell Differentiation in the Coelenterate Hydra", Promotion (Dr. rer. nat.) summa cum laude.

-8/1989-7/1991 Post-Doc at the German Cancer Research Centre, Heidelberg (DKFZ) with a project on "Generation and Screening of E. coli Libraries of Recombinant Antibodies"
+8/1989-7/1991 Scholar at the German Cancer Research Centre, Heidelberg (DKFZ) with his own project on "Generation and Screening of E. coli Libraries of Recombinant Antibodies"

 1/1992-7/1992 Work on "Recombinant Antibodies Against TNF Receptor" at the Institute of Cell Biology and Immunology, University of Stuttgart, Germany